Absence from work is for many reasons – the main one used is an illness. People get sick and get better.

 The manager was used to a high rate of absence in the department and although it was a real headache for him trying to cover the shift and work, couldn’t figure out what to do about it.

 He certainly didn’t know enough about the illnesses James kept mentioning, so felt helpless to put a stop to it.

 And this was true for other departments across the firm too.
 Consequently, the absence rate was above the national average and, what was worse, customer service was suffering due to missed deadlines.
 Some members of the team were openly hostile to both the Manager (who didn’t challenge anyone about pretend sickness) and someone who took a day off, even if it was genuine.
-The workplace was beginning to be like a battlefield.
+The workplace was like a battlefield.

 In desperation, the company hired an occupational health service who advised on the best way to deal with recurrent sickness absent.
 In consultation with the unions, and led by HR, James was eventually asked to go to Occupational Health about his periodic odd days off sick.
-Ted and all the other managers had had enough.
+Ted and all the other managers had enough.